jblindsay/whitebox-tools/README.md

 **LiDAR Analysis**
 - ***BlockMaximum***: Creates a block-maximum raster from an input LAS file.
 - ***BlockMinimum***: Creates a block-minimum raster from an input LAS file.
+- ***FilterLidarScanAngles***: Removes points in a LAS file with scan angles greater than a threshold.
 - ***FlightlineOverlap***: Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell.
 - ***LidarElevationSlice***: Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range.
 - ***LasToAscii***: Converts one or more LAS files into ASCII text files.